rikosintie/Ubuntu4NetworkEngineers/docs/CH02-Install-Tools.md

 ----------------------------------------------------------------

 ## Flatpak Applications

+I am going to start with flatpak applications instead of the Ubuntu App Store because there are four flatpak applications that are helpful for managing the system.

 The Flatpak store is located [here](https://flathub.org/).
 There are Thousands of applications that you can browse and install.
 Most are free open source software (FOSS).
 Some will have a `Donate` button.
 If you install the application and find it useful please go back and donate.
 Most of the applications are written by developers that don't get paid.